Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 Original set of DH parameters:
 **Dn:d:theta:a:alpha**

-* n are nonegative integer values, each used unique
+* n are unique integer numbers starting from 0
 * default is to use D0 for base, D1 to Dn for actuators and Dn+1 for tool
 * d displacement in Z direction
 * theta rotation by Z axis, added to the variable theta angle (so the position of 0 degrees can be altered)